 - Use extra virgin olive oil to replace smoked meats and sausages typically used to flavor bean and pea soups.

-- Sauté nuts in a little extra virgin olive oil for added flavor.
+- Sauté nuts—already great sources of healthy fats—in a little extra virgin olive oil for added flavor.

 - For a tasty dessert, sauté bananas, apples, pears, or other fruits in light olive oil.
 Sprinkle with cinnamon and sugar and serve.

-- Use the conversion chart below to make the switch from butter and margarine.
+- Use the conversion chart below to make the switch from butter.

 At the same time you’re making that switch to olive oil in place of other fats, be careful not to go overboard on your overall fat or calorie limits.
 Too often we’re more likely to add rather than substitute.

 - The New England Journal of Medicine, "Primary Prevention of Cardiovascular Disease with a Mediterranean Diet Supplemented with Extra-Virgin Olive Oil or Nuts"

 - Journal of the American College of Cardiology, "Olive Oil Consumption and Cardiovascular Risk in U.S. Adults"

 - OliveOil.com, "The Different Types of Olive Oil & Their Uses"